Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 2.2.2 Post transportt->eh_strategy_handler() SCSI midlayer conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- The following conditions must be true on exit from the handler.
+ The following conditions must be true on exit from the woke handler.

  - shost->host_failed is zero.